 If you are undecided about becoming an angel you may find the following “Questions and Answers” to be helpful.

-What is it like to be an angel investor with the Southwest Angel Network?
+What is it like to be an angel investor with the SWAN Impact Network?

 The highlight of being an angel is the dinner pitch event, where pre-screened social-impact companies present their stories, followed by questions from everyone in the room.
 The companies are interesting.
 The questions are insightful.
 And you get to meet and visit with friendly and knowledgeable angels and mentors.
 To request being a guest at a dinner event, please contact Bob.

 Furthermore, you can help pre-screen (down select) the companies by participating in online presentations by the companies.
 Being part of the pre-screening is an opportunity, not a requirement, and we try to match screeners with companies in their area of expertise.

 After hearing a company present at a dinner pitch event, and if you are open to considering an investment in a company, you can support further due diligence, where we dig deeper and work to verify the company’s story.

 A key part of the experience of being an angel is the enjoyment of working collaboratively with angels and companies.

 What are the benefits to me of joining the angel network?
 How does the network help me?
 Answer: Key benefits are: